-Moreover, the government, its international supporters, and the Conservative party promoted the idea of a more inclusive economy by linking restitution beneficiaries and large companies with investment support and technical assistance.
+The government, its international supporters, and the Conservative party promoted the idea of a more-inclusive economy by linking restitution beneficiaries and large companies with investment support and technical assistance.
 SAC was also an outspoken advocate for the associative model of agricultural production, as it reflected the conditions of African palm farming (Amigos del Campo, 2013; Contexto Ganadero, 2013).
 Ruben Darío Lizarralde, the leader of the National Federation of Palm growers, was appointed Minister of Agriculture.
-The post not only confirmed the political power of the Palm sector in the country but also the government’s agenda of replicating the associative model for growing African Palm in other parts of the country.
+The post confirmed not only the political power of the Palm sector in the country but also the government’s agenda of replicating the associative model for growing African Palm in other parts of the country.

 Principles.
-All of the actors supporting the official frame advocated for the economic development, security, international competitiveness and integration of Colombia.
+All of the actors supporting the official frame advocated for the economic development, security, international competitiveness, and integration of Colombia.
 In particular, the government emphasized the modernization of agrarian relations in the country as a key component of peace on the basis of the productive (non-speculative) use of the land (Restrepo, 2013).
-The PCD promoted the motto of the previous government: security, social cohesion and investor’s confidence.
-Meanwhile, the World Bank emphasized its food security agenda (e.g., Browne 2011a,b; Gobierno de Canada 2012; Londoño Hoyos 2011; PNUD, 2010, 2011; Red de Comunicaciones, 2012b,c; Santos, 2012; The World Bank, 2012a,b).
+The PCD promoted the motto of the previous government—security, social cohesion, and investor confidence.
+Meanwhile, the World Bank emphasized its food security agenda (Browne 2011a, 2011b; Gobierno de Canada 2012; Londoño Hoyos 2011; PNUD, 2010, 2011; Red de Comunicaciones, 2012b, 2012c; Santos, 2012; The World Bank, 2012a, 2012b).

 Oppositional Frame: The Law as a Tool for Sovereign Rural Development Through the Democratization of the Land and the Support for Subsistence and Collective Tenure Models